 - There is no train linking from Malaga airport to Manilva.

-- Car hire at Malaga may be a nice and cheap option for transportation,even more if you plan going to Manilva.
+- Car hire in Malaga may be a nice and cheap option for transportation,even more if you plan going to Manilva.

 - Transfers from Malaga airport to Manilva is a fast and confortable way if you don´t need to rent a car and you need a vehicle for many people.

-Continue reading in how to get to Manilva, it could be of help if you are looking for the road route, and if you still have questions don´t hesitate in contacting us in the Malaga transportation forum.
+Continue reading in how to get to Manilva, it could be of help if you are looking for the road route.

 Ayuntamiento de Manilva